 Why It Matters

 If the strike-off proceeds and the company is dissolved, RIPE NCC is likely to reclaim AS210870, leading to immediate withdrawal of all BGP routes.
 Any hosted VPS, VDS, or root-server instances would go offline, peers would lose reachability, and downstream customers would face service discontinuity without warning.
-Even an unresponsive abuse contact or a frozen RIPE object would degrade threat-intelligence and abuse-handling chains for networks that rely on AS210870.
+Even an unresponsive abuse contact or a frozen RIPE entity would degrade threat-intelligence and abuse-handling chains for networks that rely on AS210870.

 What Sources Show